-If you’re tight on time and want to take on more Prague day trips, I’d recommend renting a car to double up your efforts.
+If you’re tight on time and want to take on more, I’d recommend renting a car to double up your efforts.
 Even though some of the town listed below are in close proximity, travelling between them with public transportation will often necessitate backtracking to Prague.
 Check car rental prices (starting at about $15/day) at AutoEurope.

 Obsessed with the hauntingly Gothic?
-Then there’s no better or quicker escape from the capital than a day trip from Prague to Kutna Hora.
+Then there’s no better—or quicker!—escape from the capital than Kutna Hora.
 Much like the Czech capital, the small town of Kutna Hora captivates with its tremendous and varied architectural palette.
 I’d go as far to say that it’s an essential part of any worthy Czech Republic itinerary.

 The chilling stylings of Kutna Hora were impressive enough for UNESCO to bestow Heritage Site status upon it.
 Walking around the town itself is pleasant enough, but its two major sites were enough to tip the scale firmly in Kutna Hora’s favour: Cathedral of St. Barbara and the Sedlec Ossuary.